Olsro/rockbox-mini2g-themes/README.md

 Feel free to check this post : https://www.reddit.com/r/ipod/comments/1ebxjur/ipod_mini_sharing_thoughts_and_tricks_on_daily/ You will find many tricks and advices.

+# About iPod Mini 1G
+Those themes should work just fine with the iPod Mini 1G but I can't test it.

 # Screenshots
 ## Minimless
 ![Alt text](Minimless/screenshots/1.png?raw=true "WPS1")